 The good news is that early diagnosis of early-stage, non-small cell lung cancer has a better prognosis and can be treated with surgery.
 And quitting smoking can reduce your risk of getting cancer in the first place.
 Quitting helps make lung cancer treatment more effective, too.

 Seattle Cancer Care Alliance (SCCA) offers Living Tobacco-Free Services to our patients and their families who want help creating a plan to quit tobacco.

 - See how a tobacco-cessation counselor can help you.

 - Find other resources, both telephone and web based.

 Your gateway to rapid diagnosis and treatment for lung cancer

-The mission of the Lung Cancer Early Detection and Prevention Clinic is to improve the length and quality of life among patients at risk for lung cancer and other disorders caused by tobacco.
-We fulfill our mission by delivering and integrating state-of-the-art clinical care and research focused on enhancing prevention, early detection, and treatment.
+The SCCA Lung Cancer Early Detection & Prevention Clinic is dedicated to improving the length and quality of your life if you are at risk for lung cancer and other disorders caused by tobacco.
+We provide state-of-the-art clinical care and integrate research to enhance prevention, early detection and treatment.